Hi Sweet Friends,

 TOTAL: 20.8 mg of iron

-I hope we’ve demonstrated that iron is one of the proteins essential to a vegan diet and that there are plenty of plant-based food groups that can provide the iron you need without turning to animal products.
+I hope we’ve demonstrated that iron is one of the proteins essential to a vegetarian diet and that there are plenty of plant-based food groups that can provide the iron you need without turning to animal products.

 Iron comes up a lot when you’re talking about a plant-based diet, but I know there are a lot of other questions flying around out there.
 What curiosities pop up in your conversations about eating a plant-empowered diet (even if you’re not 100% vegan)?